Gnadhi/olivesProject/README.txt

 Please create a .gitignore and make sure to add:
 .gitignore
 *.sqlite3
+migrations/
-and any other files/ folders that are not nessary
+and any other files/ folders that are not necessary